fossas/broker/docs/reference/faq.md

 ### Can I customize the temporary directory used by Broker?

-- On Linux and macOS: set the `$TMPDIR` environment variable.
+- On Linux and macOS: set the `TMPDIR` environment variable.
 - On Windows: Broker uses the `GetTempPath` system call, [which checks for the existence of environment variables in the following order](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-gettemppath2a#remarks) and uses the first path found: